Del Mar

 What works in Del Mar's favor is context.
 The Strand East address puts it adjacent to a built-in residential and hospitality population that tends to seek destination dining within walkable or short-drive range.
 Compared to venues like 2110 and 'plas, which operate in different registers of the Columbus dining conversation, Del Mar appears to be staking a more specific culinary territory.
 That specificity is both an asset and a commitment.

 For a point of international reference, the farm-to-table precision of Blue Hill at Stone Barns in Tarrytown and the sourcing discipline at Single Thread Farm in Healdsburg illustrate what happens when a restaurant commits fully to the progression format alongside a declared ingredient philosophy.
 The meal's narrative arc becomes inseparable from where the food came from.
-Whether Del Mar is building toward that level of sourcing storytelling is a question the current public record does not yet answer with specificity.
+Whether Del Mar is building toward that level of sourcing storytelling is a question for the kitchen to answer over time.

 Columbus in the Broader American Dining Conversation